AdobeDocs/analytics-platform.en/help/guided-analysis/types/conversion-trends.md

 {{release-limited-testing}}

 The **Conversion trends** view provides a trended visualization around conversion rates over time.
-The horizontal axis is a time internal, while the vertical axis represents conversion rate.
+The horizontal axis is a time interval, while the vertical axis represents conversion rate.
 Use cases for this view type include:

 * **Track optimization efforts**: After identifying key bottlenecks that you want to improve using [Friction](friction.md), you can use this view to track how those optimizations impact conversion rate over time.
 * **A/B testing evaluation**: Evaluate the effectiveness of A/B tests or experiments conducted within the context of a funnel.
 By comparing conversion rates between different variations, you can easily determine which tests provide higher conversion rates, leading to data-driven decisions around which variations to implement permanently.